Lebanon Tribunal convicts another two men for 2005 Hariri bombing | Law-Order

 Lebanon Tribunal convicts another two men for 2005 Hariri bombing

+Appeals judges at the Lebanon Tribunal on Thursday convicted another two men on charges of terrorism and murder for their role in the 2005 assassination of former Lebanese prime minister Rafik al-Hariri, reversing their earlier acquittal.
+It managed to secure enough funding to see through the appeal in the Hariri assassination case.

 The prosecution had appealed against the acquittal of the two men, saying there had been fundamental errors in the judgment.
-In 2020 a lower trial chamber already convicted a former member of the Shi'ite movement Hezbollah, Salim Jamil Ayyash, for the bombing that killed veteran Sunni Muslim politician Hariri and 21 others.

-Appeals judges at the Lebanon Tribunal on Thursday convicted another two men of several counts of terrorism and murder for playing a role in the 2005 assassination of former Lebanese prime minister Rafik al-Hariri, reversing an earlier acquittal.
+Appeals judges said that the lower trial chamber wrongly assessed the circumstantial evidence in the case, which was based almost entirely on mobile phone records, when they acquitted Merhi and Oneissi.

-In 2020 a lower trial chamber already convicted a former member of the Shi'ite movement Hezbollah, Salim Jamil Ayyash, for the bombing that killed veteran Sunni Muslim politician Hariri and 21 others.
+In 2020 a lower trial chamber convicted a former member of the Shi'ite movement Hezbollah, Salim Jamil Ayyash, for the bombing that killed veteran Sunni Muslim politician Hariri and 21 others.
 All three men have been tried in absentia and remain at large.
+The court will set a new date for sentencing the pair.
+The Lebanon tribunal was created by a 2007 U.N.
+Security Council resolution.
+Funded by voluntary contributions and by the Lebanese government, the court warned last year it was at risk of closing due to funding problems.
+It managed to secure enough funding to see through the appeal in the Hariri assassination case.
+Sentencing is expected to wrap up by July 2022.
+It is unclear what will happen to the tribunal after that but earlier plans to hold a second trial covering alleged terrorist attacks against other Lebanese politicians in 2004 and 2005 were scrapped due to lack of funding.

+"The tribunal is in ongoing discussions with relevant stakeholders to determine the future of the institution," court spokeswoman Wajed Ramadan told Reuters.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)